wix-incubator/wix-developers-example-apps/product-of-the-day/guides/05-dashboard-component.md

 ## In this step you will:

- * Start the client React js project
+ * Start the client React js project.
- * Add the dashboard component, where the site owner choose the product of the day and the discount percentage, to your app in the [Wix Developer Center][wix-dev-center]
+ * Add the dashboard component to your app in the [Wix Developer Center][wix-dev-center] This is where the site owner chooses the product of the day and the discount percentage.

 ## Start the client React js project.